PrajwalUppoor/DirectoryWatcher/README.md

 Applications starts running at port number 8080 you can change this in main.go.

 Use Postman Collection for testing this Api

-For Reference of Database Schema open DirectoryWatcherERDiagram.png in root of the repo
+Referer the Database Schema in root of the repo DirectoryWatcherERDiagram.png

 This Application uses Gin Framework along with GORM